455291-1 Florida Heartland Regional Trail - Collier County

 About

-In 2024, FDOT completed a Collier to Polk Trail Master Plan to evaluate a paved, multiuse trail for bicyclists and pedestrians from Collier County to Polk County.
-The Master Plan included preliminary routing alternatives and associated recommendations to develop the project as a regionally significant trail within the Florida Shared Use Nonmotorized (SUN) Trail Network.
-The Master Plan set the stage to conduct PD&E studies for what is now called the Florida Heartland Regional Trail.
+In 2024, FDOT completed the Collier to Polk Trail Master Plan to evaluate a paved, multiuse trail for bicyclists and pedestrians from Collier County to Polk County.
+The Master Plan included preliminary routing alternatives and associated recommendations to develop the project as a regionally significant trail within the Florida Shared-Use Non-motorized (SUN) Trail Network.
+The Master Plan set the stage to conduct feasibility studies for what is now called the Florida Heartland Regional Trail.

 Public Involvement

-Public involvement is an integral part of the PD&E Study process.
-FDOT will use various activities to engage interested parties in the study process and there will be opportunities for public comment, including an alternatives public information meeting and a public hearing.
+Public involvement is an integral part of the feasibility study process.
+FDOT will use various activities to engage interested parties in the study process and there will be opportunities for public comment, including an alternatives public information meeting.
 You may also submit comments or questions about this project at any time during the study, by using the "Send a comment" button to the right.

 If you are interested in being added to the mailing list to receive study information, please use the "Send a comment button" to provide your information to the project team.